RahulGupta-8319/zero65wiki/G-Cloud Project.md

 5. allow user to add own config in database
 6. checking of user added config
 7. indian-stock-exchange is our test case for this project

+# Zero65 cloud service key points:
+1. config needs to be added for each service in build.json
+2. it only decides what steps are requird, buiding work is done by cloud build
+3. github push request using webhook everytime changes are done on github